 King Township Women of Influence Giving Circle

-At the March 20, 2019 King Township Women of Influence Giving Circle Members Meeting, a sign recognizing the member’s contributions to King Campus projects was revealed at Magna Hall.
+At the March 20, 2019 King Township Women of Influence Giving Circle Members Meeting, a sign recognizing the members' contributions to King Campus projects was revealed at Magna Hall.

-On Wednesday, Nov.
-21 members of the King Township Women of Influence Giving Circle met at Magna Hall to hear presentations from teams at Seneca who were pitching for the opportunity to win $10,000 for their project.
+On Nov.
+21, 2018, members of the King Township Women of Influence Giving Circle met at Magna Hall to hear presentations from teams at Seneca who were pitching for the opportunity to win $10,000 for their project.

 The winner was Tania Killian, Nursing Professor with her pitch for Virtual Reality equipment to enhance the learning experience of students.
 This equipment not only will assist students in the nursing labs but can be used by all students to simulate the professional environment prior in preparation for real life scenarios.

-Inaugural Impact Meeting
+2018 Inaugural Impact Meeting

-On Thursday, June 22, members of the King Township Women of Influence Giving Circle voted on pitches for funding from three Seneca teams at the inaugural meeting.
+On June 22, 2017, members of the King Township Women of Influence Giving Circle voted on pitches for funding from three Seneca teams at the inaugural meeting.

 Representatives from The Forest School, Financial Aid and Veterinary Technician presented projects to be considered for support.
 Members of the Giving Circle selected the ‘Pain Free Practice’ project from the Veterinary Technician program, awarding the School of Animal Health $10,000 in funding.